- Current Prices:$449,000 to $5,595,000

 Huntington Park might be the most popular spot for a relaxing day on a Sunday and it often attracts a crowd.
 You can enjoy picnics and take your kids out to play with their dogs.
 Head over to Pine Street in the southern half of the neighborhood to check out any of the great brunch places or visit the Grace Cathedral to appreciate its architectural beauty.

-Beautiful architecture • Great cafes and bars • Very little traffic.
+Very little traffic • Great cafes and bars • Beautiful architecture.

 Locals Don't Love